yoosungung/yoosungung.github.io/_posts/20201022_status_language.md

     "InputPath": "$.numbers",
     "ResultPath": "$.sum"

-<font _mstmutation="1" _msthash="118118" _msttexthash="23566192">And finally,suppose we simplify Line 4 of the Lambda function to read as follows: .
-This is probably a better form of the function, which should really only care about doing math and not care how its result is labeled.</font>`return JSON.stringify(total)`
+And finally,suppose we simplify Line 4 of the Lambda function to read as follows: `return JSON.stringify(total)`.
+This is probably a better form of the function, which should really only care about doing math and not care how its result is labeled.

 In this case, the output would be: